 Put forward your own log of claims

 Go through your current EBA.
 Highlight everything that is problematic for the business.
 Whether that’s in terms of cost or the ability of the business to make independent decisions.
 Is there anything that you need or would like to change?

 Work out your best and most realistic outcome, and what you hope to achieve.

 Crunch the numbers

-With all claims, both the business and the union claims, work out the costs increase or savings.
+With all claims, both the business’ and the union’s claims, work out the costs increase or savings.
 How will that impact on the business?

-Work out what is the best alternative to negotiating an agreement (BATNA)
+Work out the best alternative to negotiating an agreement (BATNA)

-Employers put a lot of effort in to reviewing the terms of contracts with their customers, ensuring the business is not put at risk.
-However, they will often agree to an EBA without considering that they may be stuck with that term forever.
+Employers put a lot of effort in to reviewing the terms of contracts with their customers.
+This ensures that the business is not put at risk.
+Yet, they will often agree to an EBA without considering that they may be stuck with that term forever.
 Once it is in an EBA, it is hard to get it out.

 It takes as long as it takes